 - dnssec-loadkeys-interval When a zone is configured with auto-dnssec maintain;, its key repository must be checked periodically to see if any new keys have been added or any existing keys' timing metadata has been updated (see dnssec-keygen: DNSSEC key generation tool and dnssec-settime: set the key timing metadata for a DNSSEC key).
 The dnssec-loadkeys-interval option sets the frequency of automatic repository checks, in minutes.
 The default is 60 (1 hour), the minimum is 1 (1 minute), and the maximum is 1440 (24 hours); any higher value is silently reduced. - dnssec-policy This specifies which key and signing policy (KASP) should be used for this zone.
 This is a string referring to a dnssec-policy statement.
-There are two built-in policies: default, which uses the default policy, and none, which means no DNSSEC policy and keeps the zone unsigned.
+There are three built-in policies: default, which uses the default policy, insecure, to be used when you want to gracefully unsign your zone, and none, which means no DNSSEC policy.
 The default is none.
 See dnssec-policy Grammar for more details. - dnssec-update-mode If this option is set to its default value of maintain in a zone of type primary which is DNSSEC-signed and configured to allow dynamic updates (see Dynamic Update Policies), and if named has access to the private signing key(s) for the zone, then named automatically signs all new or changed records and maintains signatures for the zone by regenerating RRSIG records whenever they approach their expiration date.